bazaarvoice/jolt/README.md

 ### <a name="Shiftr_Transform_DSL"></a> Shiftr Transform DSL

 The Shiftr transform generally does most of the "heavy lifting" in the transform chain.
-To see the Shiftr DSL in action, please look at our unit tests ([shiftr tests](https://github.com/bazaarvoice/jolt/tree/master/jolt-core/src/test/resources/json/shiftr)) for nice bite sized transform examples, and read the Shiftr [docs](https://github.com/bazaarvoice/jolt/blob/master/jolt-core/src/main/java/com/bazaarvoice/jolt/Shiftr.java).
+To see the Shiftr DSL in action, please look at our unit tests ([shiftr tests](https://github.com/bazaarvoice/jolt/tree/master/jolt-core/src/test/resources/json/shiftr)) for nice bite sized transform examples, and read the extensive Shiftr [javadoc](https://github.com/bazaarvoice/jolt/blob/master/jolt-core/src/main/java/com/bazaarvoice/jolt/Shiftr.java).

 Our unit tests follow the pattern :